acrylian/zenponsive/README.md

 ----------------------------
 Yet another framework ;-)
 ---------------------------
 This was primarily made to provide a plain simple and flexible fluid grid system for my own use (and education).
-It is on purpose not trying to be a full design framework like the big ones that are great and were of course an inspiration.
-But those are a bit overloaded even if largely modular to my taste.
+It of course does not reinvent the wheel and is on purpose not trying to be a full design framework like the big ones.
+Those are great and were of course an inspiration but also a bit overloaded to my taste even if largely modular.

 **License**: GPL v3*